rmenon1008/dtn_simulator/simulations/parameter_documentation.md

     "routing_protocol": 0,      # Protocol used by backbone (0 -> DTN, 1 -> Epidemic, 2 -> Spray and Wait)
-    "rssi_noise_stdev": 0,      # Standard deviation of the noise added to RSSI values "model_speed_limit": 10,    # Maximum speed of any agent in the model in m/s "data_drop_schedule": [
+    "rssi_noise_stdev": 0,      # Standard deviation of the noise added to RSSI values "model_speed_limit": 10,    # Maximum speed of any agent in the model in m/s "host_router_mapping_timeout": 1000, # How long a client to host router mapping should be valid for "bundle_lifespan": 5000, # How long a bundle should be valid for "payload_lifespan": 5000, # How long a raw payload should be valid for "data_drop_schedule": [
         # Schedule of data drops
         #   - Drops can be picked up by any client that comes within 5 units